mjaramillo16/BINDE-Biologically-Informed-Neural-Differential-Engine/README.md

 ---

-## Reproduction Pipeline (Thesis Results)
+## Reproduction Pipeline

-To ensure full reproducibility of the thesis results, use the global orchestrator.
+To ensure full reproducibility of the results, use the global orchestrator.

 ### Option 1: One-Click Global Orchestrator (Recommended)